Day 3

 Day 7

-After lunch, your afternoon is free to enjoy Paris and the many attractions of this amazing city.
-We are moored close to a well-connected RER station which allows easy access for you to tick a few items off your bucket list.
-You could see the grand Place de la Concorde, the largest square in the city, which shows off 18th-century French architecture at its best, visit Galleries Lafayette - the historic high-end department store - or the Musée d’Orsay, home of the world’s finest Impressionist art collection.
+After lunch, your afternoon will be free to enjoy Paris and the many attractions of this world-renowned city.
+We'll be moored close to a well-connected RER station, which allows easy access for you to tick a few items off your bucket list.
+You could see the grand Place de la Concorde, the largest square in the city, which shows off 18th-century French architecture at its best, visit Galleries Lafayette - the historic high-end department store - or the Musée d'Orsay, home of the world's finest Impressionist art collection.

 Alternatively, you may wish to simply stroll along the Champs Elysees, enjoy a walk in the Tuileries Gardens or perhaps wander through the café lined streets of the city.

-Paris is everything you imagine it to be – romantic, inspiring, vibrant – even outrageous – but best of all Paris is unique, and a fitting finale to a wonderful cruise.
+Paris is everything you imagine it to be – romantic, inspiring, vibrant – even outrageous – but best of all, Paris is unique, a fitting finale to a wonderful cruise.

 After dinner tonight, there's the chance to enjoy more famous French melodies and songs performed by a professional accordionist.